semaphoreci/docs/docs/reference/semaphore-changelog.md

     - `sem attach` can attach to any running job without the need to inject public SSH keys as part of your Pipeline configuration.
     - Debugging and attaching to jobs works for Docker based CI/CD environments
-    - Read the updated documentation about [Debugging with SSH Access](https://docs.semaphoreci.com/essentials/debugging-with-ssh-access/).
+    - Read the updated documentation rearding [Debugging with SSH Access](https://docs.semaphoreci.com/essentials/debugging-with-ssh-access/).

 Upgrade to the latest CLI version: